Treating macular degeneration

 Common side effects of ranibizumab include:

-- bleeding from your eye
+- minor bleeding in the eye

 - inflammation or irritation of the eye

 Photodynamic therapy (PDT) was developed in the 1990s.
 It involves having a light-sensitive medicine called verteporfin injected into a vein in your arm.

-A low-powered laser is then shone into your damaged eye, over a circular area just larger than the lesion (wound) in your eye.
+The verteporfin attaches itself to the abnormal blood vessels in your macula.
+A low-powered laser is then shone into your damaged eye over a circular area just larger than the affected area in your eye.
 This usually takes around one minute.

+Destroying the blood vessels stops them leaking blood or fluid, preventing damage and therefore stopping the macular degeneration getting worse.
 You may need this treatment every few months to ensure any new blood vessels that start growing are kept under control.

-This type of surgery is only suitable if the abnormal blood vessels are not close to the fovea, as performing surgery close to this part of the eye can cause permanent vision loss.
+Laser photocoagulation can also be used to treat some cases of wet AMD.
+This type of surgery is only suitable if the abnormal blood vessels aren't close to the fovea, as performing surgery close to this part of the eye can cause permanent vision loss.

-Laser photocoagulation uses a powerful laser to burn sections of the retina.
-These sections harden, which prevents the blood vessels from moving up into the macula.
+Around one in seven people may be suitable for treatment with laser photocoagulation.
+A powerful laser is used to burn sections of the retina.
+These sections harden, which prevents the blood vessels moving up into the macula.

-As the results of laser photocoagulation tend to be less effective than the other treatments discussed above, it now tends to only be used in people who are unable to be treated with ranibizumab or PDT.
+If you're considering laser photocoagulation, you should discuss the pros and cons of the treatment with the doctor in charge of your care.
+The results tend to be less effective than the other treatments discussed above, so it only tends to be used in people who cannot be treated with anti-VEGF medication or PDT.

 Newer types of surgery